tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async/index.md

 Over the last few years, I have been fiddling on-and-off with [Elixir](https://elixir-lang.org/) and have **loved** it.
 One of the reasons there is so much hype around Elixir is the out-of-the-box support for writing highly concurrent code.
 The concurrency model is a native part of the language and comes from the [Erlang](https://www.erlang.org/) VM which Elixir runs on.

-Despite working primarily in Ruby, I don't want to give up on the benefits of concurrency.
-While I don't expect to see an Erlang level of concurrency support, I believe Ruby has viable options.
+Even though I'm working primarily in Ruby, I don't want to give up on the benefits of concurrency I've seen in Elixir.
+While I don't expect to see an Elixir level of concurrency support, I believe Ruby has viable options.

 One option I found is the [`concurrent-ruby` gem](https:/github.com/ruby-concurrency/concurrent-ruby).
 From the gem's description: